Blackberry Sage Glazed Meatballs

 - Add ½ tablespoon of minced ginger, 1 tablespoon of minced shallots, egg and almond meal to ground beef.
 Mix with hands until well combined.
 Then form into small meatballs and place on lightly greased roasting pan.
 There should be 20 meatballs.
 Place in oven to cook for 25 minutes, turning meatballs halfway through their cooking time.

 - Saute the remaining shallots, ginger and garlic in a pan with the olive oil until lightly brown.
 Then add the sage and cook for another minute.
 In a large glass with a muddler, slightly muddle blackberries not until they are mushy.
-Then add muddled blackberries to pan and add the port.
+Then add muddled blackberries and salt to the pan and add the Port.
 Stir in the sugar and lemon juice.
 Stir in chicken stock after about five minutes and let cook on low heat for about five minutes more or until thickened.

 - Remove the meatballs gently with tongs.
 Place them into the large pan with blackberry sage glaze.
 Spoon the sauce over the meatballs and let simmer for five minutes, turning the meatballs gently.